Toward Functional and Non-Functional Evaluation of Application-Level Code Generation: Data Availability

 \section{Data Availability}

 To ensure the reproducibility of our results and to provide transparency in our research, we have made all related scripts and data publicly available.
-All resources can be accessed as part of our anonymized artifact, which is available at \href{https://github.com/Wwstarry/RAL-Bench} {\textbf{\nolinkurl{https://github.com/Wwstarry/RAL-Bench}}}.
+All resources are available at \href{https://github.com/Wwstarry/RAL-Bench} {\textbf{\nolinkurl{https://github.com/Wwstarry/RAL-Bench}}}.